Why the employee engagement survey remains essential in 2020

 A sea of change, an ocean choice

-For those of you working in and around HR or OD, it can’t have escaped your notice how much the employee listening marketplace has changed.
+For those of you working in and around HR or OD, it can’t have escaped your notice how much the measuring employee engagement marketplace has changed.
 From smartphone apps and intranet widgets to always-on and interactive dashboards.
 There’s a mind-boggling amount of choice, with a sea of different providers, approaches and methodologies to consider and compare.

 The changes have been mostly good; technology advances have enabled huge efficiencies and time-savings as well as harnessing the power of AI and machine learning to interrogate employee engagement data in lots of new ways.
 While increased competition has, quite naturally, brought down prices too.